-Yes, you can.
-You don’t need a job offer when applying for CEC.
+No, you do not need a job offer when applying for CEC.

-You do need at least 12 months of eligible Canadian work experience which is from the NOC skill types 0, A, or B.
+You will however need at least 12 months of Canadian work experience that meets the requirements.

-Canadian Experience Class is an immigration pathway that grants successful candidates permanent residence in Canada.
+No, Canadian Experience Class is an immigration program that permits eligible candidates to gain permanent residency in Canada.

-To be eligible for the Canadian Experience Class, you need to have a full year’s skilled work experience.
+For the Canadian immigration system to find an applicant eligible in the Express Entry system, you need to have a full year’s skilled work experience.